scaleoutsean/longhorny/README.md

 # Longhorny

-Longhorny is a script for SolidFire storage replication-related management.
+Longhorny is a CLI tool for SolidFire storage replication-related management.

 It grew out of my need to list cluster and volume pairs - which is something I've desired to add to [SFC v2](https://github.com/solidfire/sfc) - and other necessary and unnecessary stuff that was added as I got carried away.